-What if you are billed directly for the full cost of your services?
+SECTION 4 What if you are billed directly for the full cost of your services?

-SECTION 4.1 You can ask us to pay our share of the cost for covered services
+Section 4.1 You can ask us to pay for covered services

-If you have paid for your covered services, or if you have received a bill for the full cost of covered medical services, go to Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs) for information about what to do.
+If you have paid for your covered services or if you have received a bill for covered medical services, go to Chapter 7 (Asking us to pay a bill you have received for covered medical services or drugs) for information about what to do.

-SECTION 4.2 What should you do if services are not covered by our plan?
+Section 4.2 What should you do if services are not covered by our plan?

 CareOregon Advantage Plus covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
 If you receive services not covered by our plan or services obtained out-of-network and were not authorized, you are responsible for paying the full cost of services.
+Some Medicaid covered services that are not covered by Medicare are listed in Chapter 4, Section 3.1.
+You can also learn more about Medicaid covered services by contacting Customer Service (phone numbers are printed on the back of this booklet).